hydra-genetics/hydra-genetics/docs/development/help_code.md

 # Use onstart to make sure that containers have been downloaded
 # before extracting versions
 onstart:
-    # Make sure that the user have requested containers to be used
+    # Make sure that the user have the requested containers to be used
     if use_container(workflow):
         date_string = datetime.now().strftime('%Y%m%d--%H-%M-%S')
         # From the config retrieve all dockers used and parse labels for software versions.
 Add
         # this information to config dict.
         update_config, software_info = add_software_version_to_config(config, workflow, False)
         # Print all softwares used as files.
 Additional parameters that can be set
-        # - directory, defualt value software_versions
+        # - directory, default value: software_versions
-        # - file_name_ending, default value mqv_versions.yaml
+        # - file_name_ending, default value: mqv_versions.yaml
         # date_string, a string that will be added to the folder name to make it unique (preferably a timestamp)
         export_software_version_as_files(software_info, date_string=date_string)

         # print config dict as a file.
 Additional parameters that can be set
         # output_file, default config
-        # output_directory, default =None, i.e no folder
+        # output_directory, default = None, i.e no folder
         # date_string, a string that will be added to the folder name to make it unique (preferably a timestamp)
         export_config_as_file(update_config, date_string=date_string)
 ```